techidaily/site-facebook/source/_posts/examining-the-safety-of-fb-messenger.md

  You have the liberty to activate a self-destructing timer on all messages you send, allowing them to be visible between five seconds and 24 hours.
 There will be no trace of your messages afterward, even if a third party gains access to your device.

- This feature is similar to the vanish mode on Messenger that[deletes messages in chats](https://www.makeuseof.com/what-is-vanish-mode-on-facebook-messenger/) .
+ This feature is similar to the vanish mode on Messenger that [deletes messages in chats](https://www.makeuseof.com/what-is-vanish-mode-on-facebook-messenger/) .

  Besides texts, you can also send images and voice messages in a secret conversation.
 As a security measure, the system does not support payments.